tomhodgins/jsincss-overflow/README.md

 overflow(selector, options, stylesheet)
 ```

-- `selector` is a string containing an XPath selector
+- `selector` is a string containing a CSS selector list
 - `options` is a string containing one, or an array containing multiple of the following keywords: `top`, `right`, `bottom`, `left`
 - `stylesheet` is a string or template string containing a CSS stylesheet, where `:self` is a selector that can be used to target the element(s) that pass the test